realmjoin/realmjoin-docs/realmjoin-client/connecting-a-tenant.md

 # Connecting a Tenant

-To connect RealmJoin Cliet's backend to an AzureAD tenant, a **Hello Token** is needed.
-This token can be requested from Glück & Kanja.
+To connect RealmJoin clients backend to an AzureAD tenant a **Hello Token** is needed.
+This token can be requested from the support team.
 A RealmJoin administrator group has to be created upfront in AAD with the name **cfg-RealmJoin Admin** and all dedicated RealmJoin administrators should be added to it.
 The **Connect Wizard** is located under the URL [RealmJoin connect](https://realmjoin-web.azurewebsites.net/global/graph).
 The token and the tenant name are to be entered and the request submitted.

 {% hint style="info" %}
 Sometimes if a new tab is used, the RealmJoin portal needs to log the admin user in first.
 This leads to the page reloading.
 In this case, open the link [RealmJoin connect](https://realmjoin-web.azurewebsites.net/global/graph) in the **same** browser tab again.